radian-software/straight.el/README.md

 ## Features

-* Install Emacs packages listed on [MELPA], [GNU ELPA][gnu-elpa], or [EmacsMirror], or provide your own recipes.
+* Install Emacs packages listed on [MELPA], [GNU ELPA][gnu-elpa], or [Emacsmirror], or provide your own recipes.
 * Packages are cloned as Git (or other) repositories, not as opaque tarballs.
 * Make changes to a package simply by editing its source code, no